How to Avoid Breaking Physics With Your “What If” Question

 First off, keep in mind that we are here to help you answer your questions and we want you to ask questions, so help us avoid having a thread get bogged down by having responders rush to correct incorrect statements, others comment on the corrections and then the original question is forgotten.
 Also, if you see people trying to guess what you asked about, that is a clue that your question was unclear.

 First and foremost try to determine whether or not your question violates a known law of physics.
 If you have posted your question as “hypothetical” or “just a thought experiment” that should be a red flag to you that you might have done so.
 Also, be specific.
 “Tell me about light speed.” is too vague.
 “How do relative velocities work with a constant speed of light?” is more specific and would be a great question.
-Just don’t follow a good question with your own theory about the answer because that also leads to problems rather than solutions and can quickly derail a question away from what you really want to know.
+Just don’t follow a good question with your theory about the answer because that also leads to problems rather than solutions and can quickly derail a question away from what you want to know.
 We’d rather help you than correct you.

 One thing to do is to think about the physics you might be violating and see if you can formulate your question so that it is a question about that specific area of physics rather than one that violates it.
 First, it is a good idea to do at least some basic research on your own.
-For example, if you start off wanting to know if the atom is the smallest thing in existence, just Google that question directly and you’ll have an answer that will help you formulate a valid physics question such as “what experimental evidence do we have for the existence of quarks?”
+For example, if you start off wanting to know if the atom is the smallest thing in existence, just Google that question directly and you’ll have an answer that will help you formulate a valid physics question such as “What experimental evidence do we have for the existence of quarks?”

 As another possibility is to just think about just posing your question more from the point of view of “I know this is probably wrong, but I don’t understand why”.
-For example, rather than asking “is the atom really was the smallest thing in existence?” ask “I know that the atom is not the smallest thing in existence but could physics be made to work if quarks did not exist?”.
+For example, rather than asking “Is the atom the smallest thing in existence?” ask “I know that the atom is not the smallest thing in existence but could physics be made to work if quarks did not exist?”.
 That could lead to a useful discussion about quark charge and how it determines the charges of protons and neutrons and the fact that if quarks did not exist then you would have to come up with some other explanation for the charges.
 This kind of discussion would help you see the interconnectedness of things as regards your particular question.

 There is a need for a place to ask 'stupid' questions and get a quick answer.
 Stupid questions tend to arise when we are asked to believe a contradiction